 On one side, you’ll find a water bottle pocket.
 Unzip it to reveal an elastic panel that helps you fit larger or oddly sized water bottles inside.
 Zip it up when not in use for a sleek, out-of-the-way profile.

 On the other side, there is a padded grab handle.
 Use this to grab your backpack out of a car’s trunk or the overhead compartment on an airplane.
 There’s a grab handle on top of the bag, too, which is useful for pulling your bag out from under the seat of an airplane.

 On top of the bag, note the webbing loop next to the zipper.
 Use this to hang your bag on a hook for easy storage.

 The Outbreaker Laptop Backpack's straps and back panel are padded with soft, durable foam and a layer of Ariaprene, a high-performance foam engineered for tough workouts.

 Adjust the chest strap up and down to fit your body, then tighten it to feel taut for the most comfortable carry.
-Chest straps help keep your backpack close to your body so the load doesn't shift as much.
-Similar to compression straps, a secure and nonmoving load feels lighter on your back.
+Chest straps help keep your backpack close to your body so the load doesn't shift as much and feels lighter.
 If you prefer not to use the chest strap, it's removable.

 To stow your shoulder straps to keep them from snagging on anything, unhook the clips at the bottom of the straps, open the velcro sleeve at the top of the back panel, and tuck the straps inside.